mkingsnorth/conform_object_docs/docs/index.rst

 What is Conform Object?
 ---------------------------------

-|Conform Object| is a Blender add-on for any 3D modeller that needs to project objects onto another object's surface in one action.
+|Conform Object| is a Blender add-on for any 3D modeler that needs to project objects onto another object's surface in one action.

 The add-on handles the complexity of doing this for you in a non-destructive way.